Linux Enterprise Professional Certification

 LPIC-3 is designed for the enterprise-level Linux professional.
 The program has been developed with the advice of hundreds of Linux professionals and some of the world's leading technology companies.
 It also represents the highest level of professional, distribution-neutral Linux certification within the industry.

 Please note: LPIC-3 304 is currently being updated to reflect new objectives.
-If you plan on taking your exams between January-June 2015, please review the details.
+If you plan on taking your exams between February and August 30th, 2015, please review the details.

 Important Note: The LPIC-3 certification program was revised in October 2013.
 Exams 301 and 302 were replaced by 300: Mixed Environment.
 To become LPIC-3 certified, candidates must successfully pass at least one of the 300 series specialty exams: Mixed Environment (300), Security (303), or Virtualization and High Availability (304).
 For those who hold the retired LPIC-3 Core (LPI-301) and LPIC-3 Mixed Environments (LPI-302), they will remain valid certifications for 5 years in accordance with our certification policy.